radepal/aws-helm-service-chart/README.md

     --set=tls.cert.int.secret.key=<INGRESS_INT_KEY>
 ```

+Note that `tls.cert.int.secret.crt` and `tls.cert.int.secret.key` which will be stored as Kubernetes Secrets need to be already base64 encrypted at this point.

 ### Include Oauth2 Authentication

 If you want to add oauth2 as sidecar in front of your service, append the follow parameters: